Floer theory and flips: Quilted pseudoholomorphic disks

 \end{enumerate}

-For generic perturbation morphisms close to the given base structure the moduli space of holomorphic adapted quilted treed disks has compactness and transversality properties similar to those for unquilted disks.
-A perturbation morphism is {\em stabilized} if it satisfies a condition analogous to that in Definition \eqref{stabilized}.
-A perturbation morphism is {\em convergent} if it satisfies a condition analogous to \eqref{convergent}.
-For a comeager subset of perturbation morphisms extending those chosen for unquilted disks, the uncrowded moduli spaces of expected dimension at most one are smooth and of expected dimension.
+The moduli space of pseudoholomorphic adapted quilted treed disks has compactness and transversality properties similar to those for unquilted disks.
+A perturbation morphism $\ul{P}^{01} = (P_\Gamma^{01})$ is {\em stabilizing} if it satisfies a condition analogous to that in Definition \eqref{stabilized}: the divisors contain no non-constant pseudoholomorphic spheres and the intersection of any pseudoholomorphic sphere with the divisor contains at least three points.
+For a comeager subset of perturbation morphisms $\ul{P}^{01}$ extending those chosen for unquilted disks, the uncrowded moduli spaces $\M_\Gamma(L,D)$ of expected dimension at most one are smooth and of expected dimension.
 For sequential compactness, it suffices to consider a sequence $u_\nu: C_\nu \to X$ of quilted treed disks of fixed combinatorial type $\Gamma_\nu$ constant in $\nu$.
 Coherence of the perturbation morphism implies the existence of a stable limit $u: C \to X$ which we claim is adapted.
-In particular, the (Marking Property) is justified as follows.
+In particular, the (Leaf Property) is justified as follows.
 For each component $C_i \subset C$, the almost complex structure $J_\Gamma | C_i$ is constant near the almost complex submanifold $D_{\delta_\Gamma^{01}\circ d(C_i)}$.
-We suppose that $C_i$ is a component of the limit of some sequence of components $C_{i,\nu}$ of $C_\nu$.
+Suppose that $C_i$ is a component of the limit of some sequence of components $C_{i,\nu}$ of $C_\nu$.
 Coherence for the parameter $\delta_{01}^\nu$ implies that $D_{\delta_\Gamma^{01}\circ d(C_i)}$ is the limit of the divisors $D_{\delta_{\Gamma_\nu}^{01} \circ d(C_{i,\nu})}$.
-Then local conservation of intersection degree implies that any component of $u^{-1}(D_{\delta_\Gamma^{01}\circ d(C_i)})$ contains a limit point of some markings $z_{i,\nu} \in u^{-1}_\nu(D_{\delta_{\Gamma_\nu}^{01} \circ d(C_{i,\nu})})$.
-For types of index at most one, each component of $u^{-1}(D_{\delta_\Gamma^{01}\circ d(C_i)})$ is a limit of a unique component of $u^{-1}_\nu( D_{\delta_{\Gamma_\nu}^{01} \circ d(C_{i,\nu})})$, otherwise the intersection degree would be more than one which is a codimension two condition.
-Since non-trivial sphere bubbling is a codimension two condition and ghost bubbling is impossible unless two markings come together, this implies that $u^{-1}(D_{\delta_\Gamma^{01}\circ d(C_i)}) = \{ z_i \}$ is also a marking.
+Then local conservation of intersection degree\footnote{Since $\delta_{01}^\Gamma$ is constant on each disk or sphere the union